 Associate Editor Community News

-Tim started working at the Arenac County Independent in 2007, and then in 2010 began writing at the Ogemaw County Herald.
-He also wrote for the Oscoda County Herald for six months in 2010.
+Tim started working at the Arenac County Independent in 2007, and then in 2010 began writing at the Ogemaw County Herald and for the Oscoda Couty Herald.
+Finally, in 2013, he returned to Standish.

-Tim said moving to the Ogemaw paper was fun for him, as it gave him the chance to cover his high school, Whittemore-Prescott, where he graduated in 2002.
-Following graduation, he went on to attend Central Michigan University, graduating in 2006 with a major in broadcast and cinematic arts and a minor in political science.
+Tim attended Central Michigan University, graduating in 2006 with a major in broadcast and cinematic arts and a minor in political science.
 So, of course, a newspaper job was the logical path.

-He not only attended high school in Ogemaw County (or Iosco County, depending on which wing of the high school you are standing in), but also grew up mostly in the county.
+He attended Whittemore-Prescott High Schoo; and grew up in Ogemaw County.
 His parents, John and Carolyn Barnum, still live in the house where he grew up in Churchill Township.

 Outside of the office (when not covering sports, meetings, or community events, of course), Tim enjoys doing and watching things that make him laugh.
 Whether it's reading a humorous non-fiction book (he said he doesn't do fiction, at least not since the Harry Potter saga came to an end) or watching absurdly funny TV shows and stand-up comedy.
 He tries to fill his free time with laughter.